cmayron/Legal-Calculus/README.md

 ---

-## **III.
+# **III.
 GitHub as Library + Operating System**

 LCES uses GitHub in a dual role:

 ### **As a Library**

-It preserves doctrine, workflow, calculi, and canonical structure.
+It preserves:

+- doctrine
+- workflow
+- calculi
+- structure

 ### **As an Operating System**

-It enforces role separation, version control, reproducibility, and procedural discipline.

-This hybrid model ensures:
+It enforces:

-- Predictability
+- version control
-- Auditability
+- reproducibility
-- Structured reasoning
+- procedural discipline
-- Procedural literacy
+- role separation

-LCES is not a chat tool.
+LCES is not a chat thread.

-It is a **structured operating environment**.
+**It is a structured procedural environment.**

 ---

-## **IV.
+# **IV.
 The Discipline**

-LCES is not for the passive.

-It rewards:
+LCES rewards:

-- Clarity
+- clarity
-- Structure
+- structure
-- Procedural mastery
+- procedural mastery
-- Cognitive discipline
+- cognitive discipline

-It expands as the user expands.

-It strengthens the mind that engages with it.
+LCES teaches:

+- **structure before drafting**
+- **verification before execution**
+- **role separation before workflow**
+- **human judgment before submission**

 Participation becomes a form of mastery.

 ---

-## **V. The Purpose**
+# **V. The Purpose**

-LCES exists because legal systems demand:
+LCES exists because procedural systems demand:

-- Precision
+- precision
-- Structure
+- structure
-- Accountability
+- accountability
-- Reviewability
+- reviewability

 LCES provides these not as conveniences, but as **principles**.